qbead/qbeadWebsite/content/book/sight.md

 ## Part 2.
 Persistence of Vision

-Our eyes have another imperfection we can take advantage of while programming the SpinWheel: they are rather slow when compared with the speed of electronics!
+Our eyes have another imperfection that we can take advantage of while programming the SpinWheel: they are rather slow at perceiving changes when compared to the speed that electronics can operate at!
+This is often described as the persistence of vision.
 Consider the example below, where you can select the speed at which a shade of blue and a shade of red switch between each other.

 <style>
 #povtests {